NethServer/docs/administrator-manual/en/ha.rst

 We recommend a switched PDU (Power Distribution Unit), but IPMI (Intelligent Platform Management Interface) devices should work with some limitations.
+It's also possible to use a managed switch that supports SNMP IF-MIB protocol.

 External links: